playtena/Match3Test/README.md

 Or check the youtube link, https://youtu.be/LpD7Nh9cZbI?t=214

 ### Game Configuration
-There are some values that should be possible to configure in Unity Edtior before starting the game.
+There are some values that should be possible to configure using JSON file
 1. Board row/column size. (min 7, max 10)
 2. Moves count.
 3. Objectives count (max 3) their colors and values. i.e. 10 red, 12 green, 20 blue.